smashthings/jinny/README.md

 #### prompt_envvar

 prompt_envvar will prompt you for environment variables that are missing as jinny reaches them in your template(s).
-Once you provide a value it will set that environment value and continue on, meaning that all other calls for that environment variable will recieve the same value.
+Once you provide a value it will set that as an environment variable and continue on, meaning that all other calls for that environment variable will recieve the same value.

 This is useful for one off values that don't need to be committed to code or for values that you want to ask for at run time such as passwords.